"Limited edition, Autumn Harvest" Extra Virgin Olive Oil

 As a general rule - the earlier in the harvest you pick the olives, the higher the quality of oil produced but with a lower volume; while the later you pick, the more oil you get but it tends to be of a lesser quality.
 This explains why the “Autumn harvest” is regarded as the highest quality of all Extra Virgin Olive Oils.

 Currently, this limited-edition olive oil is only available to buy at Casa Olea.
-We can only arrange shipment of boxes of 6 or 12 bottles within Europe (not less than 6 bottles).
 Please contact us for further details.

 Price: 10 euros +vat for a 500ml bottle.